Denver Broncos: It’s Time To Move On From The Paxton Lynch Experiment

 Denver went out and signed veteran quarterback Case Keenum this offseason in free agency.
 It was a move that clearly showed that the franchise does not believe in Lynch.
 Perhaps it’s time to move on from the Lynch experience and try to salvage anything they can get in a trade.

 Last season, Lynch ended up playing in two regular season games.
-He completed 66.7 percent of his pass attempts for 295 yards, two touchdowns, and three interceptions, according to ESPN stats..
+He completed 66.7 percent of his pass attempts for 295 yards, two touchdowns, and three interceptions, according to ESPN stats.
 Those numbers are not awful for the amount of time he played, but the Broncos were frustrated with the consistency issues that he showed.

 In his first preseason performance of the 2018 season against the Minnesota Vikings, Lynch ended up completing six of his 11 attempts for 24 yards, no touchdowns, and one interception.